yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 >
 {: .question}

-Let's extract an overview of the annotations per metagenomic sequence by grouping on the 1st column and counting the number of distinct value on gene ID, gene name, KO ID, PFAM ID.
+Let's extract an overview of the annotations per metagenomic sequence by grouping on the 1st column and counting the number of distinct values on gene ID, gene name, KO ID, PFAM ID.

 > <hands-on-title>Annotation per metagenomic sequences</hands-on-title>
 >